hackcheek/xtream-ai-assignment-engineer/challenge2/README.md

 ### Training Aspects
-I'll train svm-rbf model with old data + new data for each training iteration.
-Because, this model doesn't consume a lot of resources.
+I'll train the model with old data + new data from scratch to handle data drifting as best as possible.
+However I know this is not the best approach for every case.
+Another approach is doing incremental training, I mean, training the pre-trained model with new data only.
+This approach is very useful for model as a service and fast iteration